 |TOS in DP with DP in and Underdisplacement||0.00|

 |TOS in Annulus with DP in and Underdisplacement||0.00|

 |Cement Slurry (DP)||0.00||0.00||0.00|

-a) Use the 7 sections to input different placement string diameter and/or different wellbore diameter (casing IDs, OH diameter).
+a) Use the 7 sections to input different placement string diameters and/or different wellbore diameters (casing IDs, OH diameter).
 For

 b) Total volume of spacer (bbl) is the sum of spacer ahead and spacer behind.
 Change the total value until getting a round number for the volume ahead.